Constant-time connectivity tests: Related Work

 For connectivity, there is a relatively simple algorithm with small constants~\cite{Goldreich2002} in the bounded-degree model, that also works well in the sparse graph model~\cite{Ron2010}, where it has slightly higher complexity.
 With a more careful analysis, one can achieve a slightly better complexity bound~\cite{Parnas2002}.
 Based on the existing approaches, we came up with a connectivity test that uses fewer queries (but has the same asymptotic complexity).

 The algorithm for connectivity testing can be generalized to $k$-edge-connectivity testing~\cite{Goldreich2002}.
-These generalizations are more involved than the algorithm for connectivity, but they still seem implementable, which also holds for their sparse graph versions~\cite{Parnas2002}.
+These generalizations are more involved than the algorithm for connectivity, but still implementable, which also holds for their sparse graph versions~\cite{Parnas2002}.
 A graph is eulerian when it is connected and has no nodes of odd degree~\cite{Euler1741}.
-Thus the algorithms for connectivity can easily be modified into algorithms testing for Eulerianity.
+Algorithms for connectivity often can be modified to get algorithms testing for eulerianity.

 Tolerant testers can be created from algorithms that estimate the distance to having the property (as we do in Section~\ref{Tolerant}).
 There are various approaches to estimating the distance to connectivity.
 A recent one~\cite{Berenbrink2014} has an expected runtime of $O\left(\frac{\log\left(\frac{1}{\delta}\right)}{\delta^2}\right)$, though the worst-case complexity is substantially higher at $O\left(\frac{1}{\delta^4}\right)$.
 An earlier approach~\cite{Marko2005} can estimate the distance to $k$-edge-connectivity for any $k$.
 For $k = 2$ and $k = 3$ we can estimate the distance with lower asymptotic complexity than the general approach.